nizam-3538/snake-game/README.md

 # snake-game
-A classic Snake Game built with HTML, CSS and JavaScript.
+A classic Snake Game built with HTML, CSS and JavaScript.<br>
-Play directly in  your browser - means no! installation required.
+Play directly in  your browser - means no! installation required.<br>

 # features
-smooth snake movement with arrow keys or WSAD keys and also mobile touch controls. food spannin and growing snake length. score counter and real time top score leader board. simple and responsive design.
+smooth snake movement with arrow keys or WSAD keys and also mobile touch controls.<br>
+food spannin and growing snake length.<br>
+score counter and real time top score leader board.<br>
+simple and responsive design.

 # contributing